Brain-Modulation-Lab/Beta-Burst-Speech-Bycycle-MasterThesis/README.md

 - Bycycle 1.0 wrap for MATLAB

 ## Structure of the project:
-Scripts and Figures directories have the following subforlders:
+Scripts and Figures directories have the following subfolders:
  -  1 explorative
  -  2 preprocessing
  -  3 timefrquency analysis